1946 San Francisco Dons football team

 The 1946 San Francisco Dons football team was an American football team that represented the University of San Francisco as an independent during the 1946 college football season.
-In their first and only season under head coach Maurice J. "Clipper" Smith, the Dons compiled a 3–6 record and were outscored by their opponents by a combined total of 172 to 162.
+In their first and only season under head coach Clipper Smith, the Dons compiled a 3–6 record and were outscored by their opponents by a combined total of 172 to 162.

 Forrest Hall led San Francisco's ground attack and ranked 19th nationally with 579 rushing yards and averaged 6.51 yards per carry.

 San Francisco was ranked at No. 86 in the final Litkenhous Difference by Score System rankings for 1946.